Skip trailing silence in MIDI files

 Please attach an example file.
 Does the file play correctly (tempo changes handled correctly and all that), and only the length shown in the playlist is wrong?

-#2 Updated by mark ma over 1 year ago
+#2 Updated by mark ma almost 2 years ago

 - File cars_just_wha.mid added